ClicShoppingOfficialModulesV3/apps_shipping_colissimo_point_relais/README.md

 # apps_shipping_colissimo_point_relais

 This apps allow you to display the colissimo french shipping with dom tom / international and insurance.
-The pickup relais has been included inside with a map
+The pickup relais has been évelopped with a map

  - The language files in English and French Via the installation system administration ClicShopping